rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 - By default, all topics/services/actions are whitelisted in a package component.

 {{%notice note%}}
+- If a user deploys two or more native networks with the same server id and uses all/few of them as a dependency in the user package, then any one of the native network will be used for communication.
-Native networks for ROS2 only work with applications where the underlying ros2 middleware implementation is Fast RTPS.
-If the user application is using any other ros2 middleware implementation like Cyclone DDS, Connext, or GurumDDS then communication will not work.
+- Native networks for ROS2 only work with applications where the underlying ros2 middleware implementation is Fast RTPS. - If the user application is using any other ros2 middleware implementation like Cyclone DDS, Connext, or GurumDDS then communication will not work.
 To use Fast RTPS middleware implementation, export an environment variable `RMW_IMPLEMENTATION` with the value set as `rmw_fastrtps_cpp` before launching your application.
 {{%/notice%}}